Azure/azure-powershell/src/ResourceManager/PowerBIEmbeddedCapacity/Commands.PowerBIEmbeddedCapacity/help/Test-AzureRmPowerBIEmbeddedCapacity.md

 ### Example 1
 ```
-PS C:\> Test-AzureRmPowerBIEmbeddedCapacity -Name "testcapacity" -ResourceGroupName "testgroup"
+PS C:\> Test-AzureRmPowerBIEmbeddedCapacity -Name "testcapacity" -ResourceGroupName "testRG"
+True
 ```

-This command will test if there is a capacity named testcapacity in the resourcegroup testgroup
+This command will test if there is a capacity named testcapacity in the resourcegroup testRG

 ## PARAMETERS